pabitrabarua123/wedding-card-maker/README.md

    ```sh
    npm install
    ```
-3. Set up environment variables:
-   - `.env` file in the root directory and add the following:
+3. Create a `.env` file in the root directory and add the following environment variables.

 ```env
 DATABASE_URL=your_postgresql_db_url